 According to the Houston Chronicle, laptops consume around 80% less electricity than the average desktop computer.
 That’s because laptops are designed to use only about 60W of energy at any given time, while desktops often need to draw 300W or more just to get up and running.
 Better yet, if you’ve got your laptop plugged in with an AC adapter while in use, your device will become 20% more efficient.

 Bearing in mind the faster speed and lower price of many laptops on the market, it makes perfect sense to recycle your desktop in favour of a faster and more efficient laptop.
 Not only will you get more work done in the office, but you’ll save more money.

 10. Switch energy suppliers

-Finally, the easiest way to reduce your home office energy bills is to switch your energy supplier.
+Finally, the easiest way to save energy in your home office is to switch energy suppliers.

 According to researchers at Energylinx for Business, the UK’s “Big Six” energy suppliers overcharge small businesses by around £500m a year.
 How?
 Because one in ten small business owners don’t bother shopping around.
 Those individuals are often rolled onto products with higher tariffs at the end of their fixed price deals – often costing up to 100% more than their initial spend.

 By using comparison sites like Energylinx, GoCompare or uSwitch, you could be saving more than £350 on your annual home energy bill.
 It only takes a few minutes, but it could mean reducing the energy spend of your home-run business by almost a third.